 2 of the doctrine of baptisms, of laying on of hands, of resurrection of the dead, and of eternal judgment.

-Verse two continues the list of Old Testament doctrines to which the readers of Hebrews were reverting.
+Verse 2 continues the list of Old Testament doctrines to which the readers of Hebrews were reverting.

 2 of the doctrine of baptisms [washings],

 The Greek word for “baptisms” here is not the usual Greek word for baptism (baptisma) but a different word (baptismos).
-The other occurrences of this word in Hebrews also refer to Jewish ceremonial washings (He 9:10; Mark 7:4 and Co 2:12).
-The word “baptisms” here then refers to Jewish ceremonial washings, not Christian baptism.
-The “washings” here then is proselyte baptism.
-The High Priesthood of Christ resolved the issue of cleansing (He 9:9-10, 19; 10:22).
-There was no need to revert to washings of the temple.
+The other occurrences of the latter word in Hebrews also refer to Jewish ceremonial washings (He 9:10; Mark 7:4); they all refer to Jewish ceremonial washings, not Christian baptism.
+The “washings” are proselyte baptism.
+The High Priesthood of Christ resolved the issue of cleansing (He 9:9–10).
+There was no need to revert to the washings of the temple.

 of laying on of hands,